cellis212/Customizable-Spec-Curves-R/readme.md

 1. **Clone the Repository**: Clone this repository to your local machine using `git clone` or download the .zip.
 2. **Install Required Packages**: Ensure that you have the necessary R packages installed.
 The required packages are loaded at the top of each script.
 3. **Customize the Model Running File**: Adjust the model running file to fit your specific project needs.
-This includes defining your data, model specifications, and any control variables.
+This includes defining your data, model specifications, subsets, etc. You can also define separate outputs (i.e. generate an elasticity, etc.).
 4. **Run the Model Running File**: Execute the model running file to generate the model outcomes.
+This will naturally run in parallel.
 5. **Customize the Curve Printing File**: Make any necessary manual adjustments to the curve printing file as indicated by the markers.
 6. **Generate Specification Curves**: Run the curve printing file to generate and save the specification curves.